MetalInMyVeins/RipsawEngine/README.md

 - `int` `mFrames`: Frames per second.
 - `class Game*` `mGame`: Extendible Game class.
 - `std::vector<class Actor*>` `mActors`: List of all actors.
+- `std::vector<class Actor**>` `mActorsToBeKilled`: List of actors that are to be killed before next actor update begins.
 - `std::vector<class SpriteComponent*>` `mSprites`: List of all sprites to be drawn.
 - `size_t` `mTotalActorsSize`: Total size of all registered actors.
+- `bool` `mActorsBeingUpdated`: Boolean signal depicting if actors are going through update loop.

 ### Member Functions